hpssjellis/rugby-ref-signals-ordered-penalties-free-kick-scrum/README.md

 See my wqebsite at https://www.rocksetta.com/rugbyref/

 After 30 years of rugby coaching I have started reffing and am having a hard time learning the ref secondary signals.
 He is an attempt to order them by most often called.
-(Please send a pull request or message me on twitter [@rocksetta](https://twitter.com/rocksetta) if you wish to make an addition or suggest a change inthe order )
+(Please send a pull request or message me on twitter [@rocksetta](https://twitter.com/rocksetta) if you wish to make an addition or suggest a change in the order )

 resources at